By Justine Coleman

-Read the full article from The DC Post here.
+Read the full article from The Hill, here.

-Read the full article from the Pew Research Center here.
+Read the full article from The Daily Beast, here.

-Read the full article from Boston Globe here.
+Read the full article from The Appeal, here.

 Prisons and jails across the country have been breeding grounds for COVID-19.
 Built to house scores of people in a confined setting, correctional facilities have accounted for a majority of the largest single-site, cluster outbreaks across the country.
 Nearly 20 percent of the nation’s prison population has tested positive for COVID-19, with an infection rate more than five times higher and an age-adjusted mortality rate three times higher than that of the general population.